 Owing to a staggering amount of road accidents caused by, inter alia, distractions, the law promotes hands-free communication.
 It is not allowed to be answering the phone while driving, but with the Bluetooth-integrated helmet that can be done covertly without distractions.

 This operates more like your Bluetooth enabled devices.
 It emits short radio waves that can sync with a broad range of smart devices.
 These devices could be your Android or iPhone-powered devices, laptops, GPS system, or MP3 players.
 The technology also makes it easy to communicate using intercom with other riders as long as they are within the pre-specified range.

 Should I choose a Bluetooth helmet or headset?

-At times you might be having a high-end helmet which you do not want to let go.
-It is best to purchase the headset and install in your indispensable motorbike helmet.
+At times you might be having a high-end helmet that you do not want to let go.
+It is best to purchase the headset and install it in your indispensable motorbike helmet.